Advance your career in hand and upper-extremity surgery with HealthPartners Institute’s Hand Surgery Fellowship.

 Mentorship and academic career training

 Our dedicated faculty are committed to supporting you not just during your fellowship year, but throughout your career.
+Fellowship alumni are invited to a monthly virtual case conference to foster lifelong support and education.

 We provide funding and administrative support for fellows to complete a clinical research or quality improvement project.
-Fellows also work closely with orthopedic and plastic surgery residents and participate in weekly conferences featuring a mix of case discussions and topical lectures.
+Fellows work closely with orthopedic and plastic surgery residents and participate in weekly conferences featuring a mix of case discussions and topical lectures.

 Submit your application through the ASSH Fellowship Application portal here.
 If you have any further questions, please reach out to Christina Ward, MD.